stevenrskelton/stevenrskelton.github.io/_posts/2023-11-20-sbt-parallel-compile-optimization-quill-subprojects.md

 We are working under the assumption that each of your SBT projects will run into serialization bottlenecks, meaning each project will eventually be consuming only a single thread

-### Github Actions CI/CD
+### GitHub Actions CI/CD

-Github Actions compile code
+GitHub Actions compile code
 on [dedicated runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources)
 that have _ubuntu-latest_ provisioned at 2 core, 7 GB RAM, 14 GB SSD.